 Which is right for you?

-As you think about which of these archetypes would fit you, you have to first consider which roles are available within your company, and second reflect on the kind of work that energizes you.
+As you think about which of these archetypes would fit you, start by reflecting on the kinds of work that energize you, and then consider which roles are available within your company.

-All companies develop a need for engineers who can fill the Tech Lead role, which makes it the best entry archetype to Staff engineering.
-Companies with weak team constructs often develop the Solver early, whereas companies that operate under strict sprints or agile methodologies tend to develop that role late, if ever.
-In the recent crops of fast growing technology companies, the Architect and Right Handroles have generally emerged as the organizations reached one hundred and one thousand engineers respectively, and simply don't exist beforehand.
+All companies develop a need for engineers who can fill the Tech Lead role, which makes it the most accessible archetype to attain your first Staff engineering role.
+Companies that emphasize individual ownership rather than team ownership often develop the Solver early.
+On the other hand, companies that operate under strict sprints or agile methodologies tend to develop that role late, if ever.
+In the recent crops of fast-growing technology companies, the Architect and Right Hand roles have generally emerged as the organizations reached one hundred and one thousand engineers, respectively, and simply don't exist beforehand.
 Companies with other strains of cultural DNA often develop them earlier, or sometimes never.

-Success in these roles requires remaining engaged, which makes it important to spend time understanding what kinds of work energize you.
-The Team Lead and Architect tend to work with the same people on the same problems over the course of years, developing a tight sense of team and shared purpose.
-Some months their focus will be a top company priority, and sometimes they'll be humming along so well that executives forget your team exists.
+Success in these roles requires remaining engaged; it's essential to understand what kinds of work energize you.
+The Tech Lead and Architect tend to work with the same people on the same problems for years, developing a tight sense of team and shared purpose.
+Some months their focus will be a top company priority, and sometimes they'll be humming along so well that executives forget their team exists.

 The Solver and Right Hand bounce from fire to fire, often having more transactional interactions with the folks they're working with on any given week.
 They're tightly aligned with executive priorities and are likely to receive recognition for addressing leadership's most pressing problems.
 On the other hand, while they'll nominally be on a team with other folks, there will generally be little-to-no overlap within their team's areas of focus, and they'll often have a limited sense of community.

 For each archetype, you'll find folks who love it and find it deeply rewarding, along with folks who find the work despair-inspiring.
-While it's important to aim towards an archetype that fits you well, it's also worth remembering that over your thirty or forty year career, you'll have long enough to spend some time sampling every archetypes.
+While it's important to aim towards an archetype that fits you well, it's also worth remembering that over your thirty or forty-year career, you'll have long enough to spend some time sampling every archetype.